Cat Bite Laws in California

-Can You Sue for a Cat Bite Injury?
+Can You Sue for a Cat Bite Injury in California?

 Cats tend to be more elusive than dogs so it is no surprise that cat bite cases are less common than dog bites.
 However, that doesn’t mean that they do not happen.
 Cats are more mysterious than dogs.
 It can be difficult to know when they’re about to attack.
 But when they do, the damages can be severe.

 In California, the cat owner is held liable if the victim can prove the owner knew the cat was aggressive and did nothing to protect others from the aggressive behavior.
-West Coast Trial Lawyers are the top personal injury lawyers in Los Angeles and we can help you in case of a cat or dog bite.
+Our qualified personal injury attorneys at West Coast Trial Lawyers are readily available to offer legal assistance.
+We will review your case to determine what necessary actions to take in order to get you the compensation you deserve for your losses.

 California “Strict Liability” Law